Enum

 const OptionObj = { OptionOne: "Option 1", OptionTwo: "Option 2", OptionThree: "Option 3", OptionInvalid: "Invalid", OptionUndefined: "Undefined", } as const; type OptionTypes = typeof OptionObj[keyof typeof OptionObj];

-vs union
+enum vs union

-are transpiled and end up in resulting Javascript.
+Unions are a compile time concept while enums are transpiled and end up in resulting Javascript.

-You can also enumerate over enums
+You can also enumerate over enums.

 type TT = "A" | "B" | "С"; function doSomethingWithUnion(p: TT) { // ... } doSomethingWithUnion("A"); // equivalent in JS "use strict"; function doSomethingWithUnion(p) { // ... } doSomethingWithUnion("A"); var EE; (function (EE) { EE[EE["A"] = 0] = "A"; EE[EE["B"] = 1] = "B"; EE[EE["C"] = 2] = "C"; })(EE || (EE = {}));